Interpreting Neural Policies with Disentangled Tree Representations: Related Work

 \section{Related Work}

+\textbf{Compact neural networks.} Compact neural networks are ideal in resource constraints situations such as robotics and by nature easier to interpret due to a smaller number of neurons \citep{lechner2019designing,lechner2020neural}.
+Compact networks can be obtained by pruning \citep{doi:10.1137/20M1383239} or compressing neural networks in end-to-end training \citep{doi:10.1137/21M1391444}.
+Regularization has also been used to generate compact neural networks \citep{pmlr-v80-oymak18a}.
+Compact representation of features can be learned using discriminative masking \citep{bu2021learning}.
+Neural Ordinary Differential Equations have also been used for learning compact network \citep{torkamani2019learning,lechner2020neural}.
+In this work, we formally study the interpretability of compact neural policies through the lens of disentangled representation.

-\textbf{Interpreting neural networks.} A survey for interpretable neural networks is given in \citep{zhang2021survey,hasani_interpretable_2020}.
-An interpretable neural network could be constructed from a physically comprehensible perspective \citep{toms2020physically,hasani2019response}.
-Self-explaining neural networks have been proposed in \citep{alvarez2018towards} to achieve robust interpretability of the model, in which explicitness, faithfulness, and stability \citep{lechner_gershgorin_2020} are the main considerations.
-Knowledge representation is used in convolutional layers to obtain interpretable CNNs \citep{zhang2018interpretable,sietzen_interactive_2021,lechner_entangled_2022,babaiee_-off_2021}.
+\textbf{Interpretable neural networks.} An interpretable neural network could be constructed from a physically comprehensible perspective \citep{toms2020physically,hasani2019response}.
+Knowledge representation is used to obtain interpretable Convolutional Neural Network \citep{zhang2018interpretable}.
+An active line of research focuses on dissecting and analyzing trained neural networks in a generic yet post-hoc manner \citep{bau2017network,zhou2018interpreting,bau2018gan,bau2020understanding}.
 Another active line of research is to study disentangled explanatory factors in learned representation \citep{locatello2019challenging}.
-A better representation should contain information in a compact and interpretable structure \citep{bengio2013representation,chen2018isolating,hasani_compositional_2017}.
-Unlike prior works that study disentanglement based on \textit{factors of variations} in the data such as object types, there is no notion of ground-truth factors in policy learning \citep{brunnbauer_latent_2022,hasani_natural_2020} and thus we propose to use tree-based representation to construct a pseudo-ground-truth factor set that captures emergent behaviors of neural policies for interpretability analysis.
+A better representation should contain information in a compact and interpretable structure \citep{bengio2013representation,chen2018isolating}.
+Unlike prior works that study disentanglement based on \textit{factors of variations} such as object types, there is no notion of ground-truth factors in \rebuttal{robot} learning and thus we propose to use decision trees to construct pseudo-ground-truth factors that capture emergent behaviors of robot for interpretability analysis.

-\textbf{Decision trees in interpretable neural networks.} Decision trees have been used to interpret CNN from observation to filters \citep{zhang2019interpreting,chyung2019extracting}.
-Decision trees can also help compress a model by determining the number of hidden layers of a deep neural network \citep{8511895,8999213,wu2021optimizing}.
-Accuracy and interpretability of a model may often contradict each other and induce a traded-off.
-One can improve both by adding a differentiable decision tree to the last layer of a neural network \citep{wan2021nbdt}.
-All the related prior works aim to interpret a neural network at the high level, while in this paper, we interpret a neural network at the neuron level, which is especially important and useful for safety-critical applications \citep{delpreto_plug-and-play_2020,hasani_efficient_2016,grunbacher_verification_2021,xiao_barriernet_2021,xiao_differentiable_2022,lechner_adversarial_2021}.
-The neuron level intepretation can also help us understand why a model fails to work.